lucasmc64/lucasmc64.github.io/README.md

 # Contact page :telephone:

-> :brazil: Caso prefira ler em outra língua, esse README foi escrito também em português.
-Clique [AQUI](/README_pt-br.md) para acessar.

 ## Some details :scroll:

-* The front end is made with HTML5, CSS3 and JavaScript.
+- The front end is made with HTML5, CSS3 and JavaScript.

 ## How to run the project on my machine? :thinking: